Infinitode/.github/profile/README.md

 > Upcoming changes are changes that are planned.
 These changes can be removed, canceled, or staged for a later date.

 ### Latest changes
+- Updated `Bolt Templates` on the website with 2 more free website templates.
 - Updated documentation of `LocalSiteMap`.
 - Updated `LocalSiteMap` to `v2.0.0` following major bug fixes, performance improvements, and new features.
 It can also now include custom files, not just `.htm` or `.html`.
 - Updated `Python Projects` with 1 new intermediate project and 2 beginner projects.
 Also added an installation guide for Python & VSCode and a new file explorer project by @Ericwasepic127.